Geronimo's Cadillac (album)

-Geronimo's Cadillac is the debut album of American singer-songwriter Michael Martin Murphey, released on May 25, 1972 by A&M Records (4358).
-Recorded at Columbia Recording Studios in Nashville, Tennessee and London, England, the album is considered one of his finest albums.
+Geronimo's Cadillac is the debut album of American singer-songwriter Michael Martin Murphey, released on May 25, 1972, by A&M Records.
+Recorded at Columbia Recording Studios in Nashville and London, the album is considered one of his finest albums.
 The title track was Murphey's first Top 40 hit, and was also recorded by Cher and Hoyt Axton.
-The Monkees recorded "What Am I Doing Hangin' 'Round?" in June 1967 for their album Pisces, Aquarius, Capricorn & Jones Ltd..
-John Denver recorded "Boy from the Country" in 1980 for his album Some Days Are Diamonds.
 Geronimo's Cadillac peaked at number 160 on the Billboard 200.

 Critical response

 Geronimo's Cadillac received an editorial rating of five out of five stars on the AllMusic website.
 In his review, Mike DeGagne called it one of Murphey's finest albums.
 DeGagne concluded: